Lauttich/git_practice/README.md

   - how to work with the terminal
   - what Git and GitHub are
-  - How to set up a git repository using Git and GitHub
+  - how to set up a git repository using Git and GitHub
   - Markup

 and finally, during the course this project developed.